jamesssooi/jamesssooi.github.io/_works/maybank2u.md

 ![You, Maybank and Aesthetics](/assets/works/maybank2u/approach.png)

 ### Delivering functional value
 In the eyes of users, Maybank2u is simply a functional tool to perform financial transactions.
 Users who come on the site often have a specific goal in mind to achieve.
 It is our duty to identify and help them achieve their goals more efficiently by means of a strong human-centered design.
-Users and understanding their needs will therefore be this design's top priority.
+Deeply understanding their needs will therefore be this design's top priority.

 ### Humanising financial services
 Banks are often seen as monotonous corporate establishments devoid of emotions.
 Understanding this, Maybank wants to humanise financial services by providing convenient access to financing, and being at the heart of the community.
 In this design, we want the users to *feel* as if they're interacting with a person rather than a corporate entity.